isomerpages/isomerpages-govtech/pages/singapore-digital-government-journey.md

 [Singapore’s Digital Government Story EP3: Strategic National Projects](https://youtu.be/CE3xsNyR_BU){:target="\_blank"}

-Episode 3 dives into the origins and evolution of the Singapore Government Technology Stack (SGTS), and also takes a tour of other Strategic National Projects like Smart Nation Sensor Platform (SNSP), LifeSG and GoBusiness.
-Government Chief Digital Technology Officer Chan Cheow Hoe also explains how Digital Government addresses the everydays needs of people and businesses.
+Episode 3 dives into the origins and evolution of the Singapore Government Technology Stack (SGTS), and also takes a tour of other Strategic National Projects such as the Smart Nation Sensor Platform (SNSP), LifeSG and GoBusiness.
+Cheow Hoe also explains how our Digital Government addresses the everydays needs of people and businesses.

 [Singapore’s Digital Government Story EP4: Connecting With The World](https://youtu.be/1PD0_WLbFeM){:target="\_blank"}

 In this concluding episode, the spotlight is on how GovTech engages with the global community through forums like the Digital Government Exchange and by working with international agencies like the World Bank.
-Government Chief Digital Technology Officer Chan Cheow Hoe also shares more about how GovTech reaches out to developers through the STACK-X meetups, and to the general public too.
+Cheow Hoe also shares more about how GovTech reaches out to the tech communities in the public, private and people sectors through STACK-X Meetups.

 ## Contact information for international collaboration opportunities